whiai/translate-hokkien/README.md

 - *(Hokkien is also known as Minnan, Taiwanese, Hoklo, Southern Min, and iso 639-3: NAN.)*

 ## Updates
+### 2023-10-24
+- ⚠️ Warning: Discovered the BLEU Score calculations were off 😅.
+Update with Corrected BLEU Scoring coming soon!
 ### 2023-10-19
 - Management: Continuing to replace more data models, with dbt models.
 ### 2023-10-12